 First, fill out the About You section.
+You local authority may fill in some of the form for you.

 Write your full name.

 There are boxes to write your phone number or your email in but you don't have to fill them in if you don't want to.
 They are just there to help the electoral services team get in touch with you if they need to for example if there are any issues with your application.